Ecstasy: Three Tales of Chemical Romance

-Ecstasy: Three Tales of Chemical Romance is a collection of three novellas by Irvine Welsh.
+Ecstasy: Three Tales of Chemical Romance is a 1996 collection of three novellas by Irvine Welsh.

-Stories
+Novellas

-Lorraine Goes To Livingston
+Lorraine Goes to Livingston

 After suffering a stroke, Rebecca Navarro, a best-selling romance novelist, discovers the truth about her corrupt, pornography-loving husband.
 With the help of Lorraine, her sexually confused nurse, she plots her revenge.

 Another nurse at the hospital, Glen, has been secretly admiring Lorraine but after a night at a club, decides to pursue her friend Yvonne instead.
 Meanwhile, Glen has been accepting money from Freddy Royle, a necrophiliac TV personality.
 The hospital trustees turn a blind eye to Freddy's nefarious pastime but have to do some fast talking when the new coroner begins asking questions.

 Fortune's Always Hiding

 Samantha Worthington, an angry and bitter 'Tenazadrine' (Thalidomide) victim, enlists a football hooligan, Dave, to help her seek revenge on the last man left alive who pushed the drug who caused her deformed arms, the drug's marketing director.

 The story is told in flashbacks from Samantha's past, flashbacks of the drug marketer's past and his present well-being, and a first person perspective from Dave's eyes.

 It is known as a "psychedelic" novel.